Divorce and Separation

 How Can I Begin the Legal Separation Process?

 If a relationship has broken down, but you are not sure if it is permanent, you might want to explore separation.
-Our divorce solicitors will offer you practical solutions and advice in reaching an agreement with your spouse about your children, your property, income and pensions.
+Our legal separation lawyers will offer you practical solutions and advice in reaching an agreement with your spouse about your children, your property, income and pensions.
 If at some stage you decide that divorce is the right option for you, agreements made during separation can form the basis of discussions moving forward.

 Further Divorce and Separation Information and Key Terms